ThisJustZack/ROBLOX-DevOps-Pipeline/README.md

 # ROBLOX DevOps Pipeline

-This is meant to server as a DevOps pipeline template for ROBLOX games.
+This is meant to serve as a DevOps pipeline template for ROBLOX games.

+### ***Secrets***

+[GITHUB_TOKEN](https://docs.github.com/en/actions/security-guides/automatic-token-authentication): Token authenticator for workflow

+ROBLOSECURITY: A cookie that is generated for ROBLOX session persistence

+ROBLOX_PLACE_ID: The place id of the place to update within a universe

+ROBLOX_UNIVERSE_ID: The universe id of the place to update

+[ROBLOX_API_KEY](https://create.roblox.com/credentials): The ROBLOX Cloud API key to use for publishing the place

 ### ***Tools***